-In Erie County, there are three school districts rated in the top twenty worst school districts for inclusion in the state.
-There are several reasons for this painful slow rate of inclusion.
-Often, schools are resistant to change, parents are unaware of the right for their children to be included, or there is a lack of teacher preparation concerning best practices to support and include individuals with disabilities.
+Three school districts in Erie County are rated in the top twenty worst school districts for inclusion in the state.
+There are several reasons for this painful slow rate of inclusion: often, schools are resistant to change, parents are unaware of the right for their children to be included, or there is a lack of teacher preparation concerning best practices to support and include individuals with disabilities.

 The following resources will assist all teachers to transform their classrooms to be inclusive for all students—with or without disabilities.